slamora/brackets-wiki/Contributing-to-Brackets.md

 ---------------------
 The first step is to find something to fix.
 [How to Hack on Brackets] (wiki/How-to-Hack-on-Brackets) has some good pointers for finding issues and getting your head around how to get up to speed with Brackets.

-The first step is to fork the projects so you can start making changes in your local repository.
+The nextstep is to fork the projects so you can start making changes in your local repository.
 Fork both brackets-app and brackets.

 Next pull both of those repositories down to your local machine.
 Your folder structure should have the brackets project within brackets-app.